caracteristicas-typescript

 Compatibility with JavaScript

-As I mentioned, TypeScript is a superset of JavaScript.
-That is, it is a layer placed on top of JavaScript.
+As I said, TypeScript is a superset of JavaScript.
+That is, it’s a layer on top of JavaScript.

-Therefore, any valid JavaScript code is also valid TypeScript code.
+Therefore, all valid JavaScript code is also valid TypeScript code.
 This allows us to gradually migrate an existing JavaScript project to TypeScript (without having to rewrite all the code from scratch).

 // Valid JavaScript code